| Hannah Tsai

 If you want to go shopping through the entire Sakae area, I am afraid that you will not be able to finish in one day!
 These three underground streets alone will take a long time.
 Don't forget to arrange ample time for Sakae!

-Many people think that for shopping Nagoya is not as good as Tokyo or Osaka.
-As someone who has lived in all three cities for some time, I believe that Nagoya's advantages outweigh the others.
-Nagoya has wider roads, fewer people, and large shops, in addition to many popular brand stores.
-It is a comparatively more comfortable and better place for shopping.
-I hope that readers of this Don't Miss the Sakae Underground Shopping Guide can also discover the charm of Nagoya which strikes a good balance between prosperity and quality of life.
+Nagoya has a reputation for not being as good as Tokyo or Osaka.
+However, after living in all three cities at length, I can honestly say that Nagoya's advantages outweigh all the others.
+Nagoya has wider roads, fewer people, large shops, and many popular brand stores.
+It makes for a comparatively more comfortable and better place for shopping.
+I hope that readers of this Don't Miss the Sakae Underground Shopping Guide can also discover the benefits of Nagoya, which strikes a good balance between prosperity and quality of life.

 Related Articles Related Articles